lcdb/lcdb-wf/docs/workflows.rst

 a by-product of running the RNA-seq or ChIP-seq workflows.
 See :ref:`references` for details; here we will focus on RNA-seq and ChIP-seq which share common properties.

-When setting up an analysis, the three most important files in each workflow directory are:

-1. ``config/sampletable.tsv``.
-This configures which samples to run, their locations on disk, and other optional metadata for your experiment.
-2. ``config/config.yaml``.
-This configures reference genomes to use and the location of your sampletable.
-For convenience this is a hard-coded filename, but see :ref:`config` for how to modify.
-3. ``Snakefile``.
-This contains all the rules to run.

-When the Snakefile is run, it loads the config file, which in turn loads the configured sampletable.
-This information is used to tell Snakemake what files need to be created.

 Where possible, we prefer to have rules use the normal command-line syntax for tools (examples include rules calling samtools, deepTools bamCoverage, picard,